sw3n/krabhook/README.md

 - Build command should be `yarn`
 - Start command should be `yarn start`
 - Select the `Free` option
-5. Pay special attention to `Environment variables` as explained in Step 5.
-This can easily be changed when the service is setup and deployed.
+5. Pay special attention to `Environment variables`.
+This can easily be changed later on when the service is setup and deployed.
 Once it's changed, the service will automatically restart and the new environment variables will be in place.
 - Key: ALLOWED_ORIGIN - Value of the URL to the LCC (Labb Chat Client)
 - Key: DMS_URL - The value of the URL to Pega DMS as given by Pega when creating the chat DMS service.
 For example: `https://incoming.euw1.um.pega.digital/messages`
 - Key: JWT_ISSUER - The JWT issuer as given by the the DMS settings in Pega when creating a chat DMS service